Hire employees in

 Sick Leave

 Employees are entitled to paid sick leave for up to 90 days per year.
-The first 5 days of sick leave are paid by the employer, and the days following that are paid by the National Insurance (the payment is supported by the employer, and reimbursed by the National Insurance).
+The first 5 calendar days of sick leave are paid by the employer, with additional days paid for by the employer and reimbursed by the National Health Insurance House.
 This leave is paid at different rates based on the disease.
+Payment rates are determined by the illness code and percentage code that is outlined in the medical certificate issued by a doctor or hospital.
 The minimum salary payment is 75%, and the maximum is 100% of the salary.

 Termination Requirements